hazleylearn/clean-csv-cs50p/README.md

 - Ask user if they want to also export cleaned data to another file in csv format.
 - If yes, ask them to input the file name, and export the file with that file name
 - Else overwrite current file.
-- Data should be read from the file provided by Huy Quang Vu.
+- Data should be read from the file `diabetes_data.csv`

 Definition of clean data: if a row contains a cell that contains a malformed data type, **REMOVE** that row from the file.
 For example: row 2, column 2 (age) if data is "abc", then row 1 should be removed.